 A: Yes they are.
-In the case of our lamb and beef, we have a personal relationship with the grower and have visited their operation.
-Our Meat Manager, Derek Shilts has visited the Smart Chicken facilities as well.
+In the case of our lamb and beef, we have a personal relationship with the growers and have visited their ranches.
+Our Meat Manager, Derek Shilts, has visited the Smart Chicken facilities as well.
 If you have further questions, please contact Derek.

 Organic Produce FAQs